QuocTran21/Java-Card-Game/README.md

 ## First Year University Assignment

 Simple card game in Java.
 Uses Java Swing for GUI.
-CardGame contains the code that runs the game.
+The CardGame directory contains code that runs the game.
 Deals to players, calulates scores, resets tables etc.
-CardGameGUI contains the code to draw and display the graphics and panels.
+CardGameGUI contains the code to draw and display the graphics.

 ### Rules:
 - All players take a turn and make a bet.